vichuge/ror-api-invoices/README.md

 ## Run tests

-- After you have run the application, you can run the tests with this code: `rspec`
+- After you have run the application, you can run the tests with the command `rspec`

 ## Open app in browser/postman